az-sibiryak/handy-tools/hr-technical-interview-questionnaire.md

     - `find / -atime 30`{bash}
  9. Explain the following command ''(date ; ps -ef | awk '{print $1}' | sort | uniq | wc -l ) >> Activity.log''
  10. Write a script to list all the differences between two directories.
- 11. In a log file with contents as `<TIME>` : [MESSAGE] : [ERROR_NO] - Human readable text'' display summary/count of specific error numbers that occurred every hour or a specific hour.
+ 11. In a log file with contents as `<TIME> : [MESSAGE] : [ERROR_NO] - Human readable text` display summary/count of specific error numbers that occurred every hour or a specific hour.

 \\ \\